Macarious-GK/CloudEngineer/AWS CloudOps/CloudOps.md

     - Use condition keys like aws:SourceIp, aws:PrincipalArn
     - Services That Support Resource-Based Policies:
         - ***S3 , Lambda, SNS, SQS, KMS & API Gateway***
+    - Policy content:
+        - *Principal* **→** Who can access the resource
+        - *Action + Resource* **→** What they can do
 - `Permissions Boundaries`
     - Restrict what IAM users or roles can do, even if a policy allows more.
+    - An identity can only perform actions allowed by both its identity policy AND the permissions boundary
+    - Ex: developers can create roles but cannot escalate beyond the boundary

 - `Service Control Policies (SCPs)`
     - Organizational control over accounts.